kayleam730/TextBasedGamePython/README.md

 # Candy Witch Adventure
-# based of Hansel and Gretal folklore
+# based on Hansel and Gretel folklore

 Welcome to Candy Witch Adventure, a text-based adventure game where you must navigate between rooms, collect magical items, and escape from the Candy Witch before she catches you!